Charles Macdonald Concrete House Museum

 The Charles Macdonald Concrete House is a two-storey residential structure located in Centreville, Nova Scotia, Canada.
-It was built entirely out of reinforced concrete in 1910 by Charles Macdonald, a local folk artist and owner of a cement brick factory.
+It was built entirely out of reinforced concrete in 1910 by Charles Macdonald, a folk artist, socialist and owner of a cement brick factory.

 History

 Charles Macdonald was born April 5, 1874, in Centreville, a small rural community located in the Annapolis Valley of Nova Scotia.
 Macdonald learned basic carpentry skills while working at local industries - including a coffin factory and a carriage factory - and during his tenure as a ships carpenter between 1898 and 1908.
 During a four-month voyage to Brazil, Macdonald became interested in the local architecture, which included compact Spanish blockhouses.

 Macdonald resided in Vancouver from 1908 to 1910 where he joined the Socialist Party of Canada.
 Macdonald returned to Nova Scotia in 1910, and established his company, Kentville Concrete, operating the business according to his Socialist philosophy.
 In 1916 Macdonald married Mabel Misner and converted the one-storey concrete factory into a two-storey residence, relocating the factory to nearby Brooklyn Street.

 The interior of the house makes extensive use of concrete, including the central hearth adorned with bas-relief paintings, the stairs, and the bathtub.
 Exterior elements include a concrete fence, concrete garden sculptures, and decorative concrete animals.

 Macdonald died May 28, 1967, leaving the concrete home in the care of the community of Centreville, Kings County.
 By 1995 the property was in disrepair and a local active heritage enthusiast collected funds in order to purchase the house from the town.
 The Charles Macdonald House of Centreville Society has managed the property since then.

 Today the house is a seasonally operated, free entry museum which features the artwork of Charles Macdonald, and rugs hooked by his wife Mabel.

 The Charles Macdonald Concrete House was declared a Provincially Registered Heritage Property in 1998.